 Treasure Data uses the same convention as Relational Database Management Systems (RDBMSs) for managing data sets: Databases and Tables.
-In addition, Schema can be associated with tables.
+In addition, a Schema can be associated with tables.

 Unlike traditional warehousing platforms, Treasure Data allows users to store-first, then schema-later.
 Schema can be changed at any time, with no cost.